 2. Grow Bed

-One of the most important components in the media bed system is the grow bed.
-The grow bed is where you grow your plants.
-Make sure your grow bed is:
+One of the most critical components in the media bed system is the grow bed.
+The grow bed is where you grow your plants, so make sure your grow bed is:

 - made of food-grade materials that will not leak unwanted chemicals into the water or affect the water pH.